skeeto/skeeto.github.com/_posts/2018-02-14-Options-for-Structured-Data-in-Emacs-Lisp.markdown

 Since cl-generic is aware of the types created by `cl-defstruct`, functions can specialize on them as if they were native types.
-It's a lot simpler to let cl-generic to all the hard work, and the people reading your code will appreciate it:
+It's a lot simpler to let cl-generic do all the hard work.
+The people reading your code will appreciate it, too:

 ```cl
 (require 'cl-generic)